paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-039-shore-protection-from-municipal-or-commercial-waste.md

 <a id="section-2605"></a>
 ## § 2605.
 Enforcement
-**(a) General authority** The Secretary of Transportation shall enforce this chapter under [section 89 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section89&num=0&edition=prelim).
+**(a) General authority** The Secretary of Transportation shall enforce this chapter under section 89 11 See References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note below. of title 14.
 The Secretary may authorize other officers or employees of the United States Government to enforce this chapter under that section.

 **(b) Periodic examinations** The Secretary shall conduct periodic examinations of vessels operating under this chapter transporting municipal or commercial waste to determine that each of these vessels has a permit issued under [section 2602 of this title](./chapter-039-shore-protection-from-municipal-or-commercial-waste.md#section-2602).